mkalus/JSpaceAlertMissionGenerator/readme.txt

 Start with: java -jar JSpaceAlertMissionGenerator.jar

   Options:
+        --chance-for-ambush-1           Chance in percent for ambush in phase 4
+                                        Default: 40
+        --chance-for-ambush-2           Chance in percent for ambush in phase 8
+                                        Default: 40
     --clips-folder, -c                  Folder in which MP3 clips are stored
                                         Default: clips
     --debug, -D                         Debug mode